How does praying and fasting for marriage benefit a relationship?

 Whatever food fast you undertake, it’s important to stay hydrated.
 Drink plenty of water to flush toxins out of your body.

-7. Length of the fast
+12. Consider the length of the fast

 A fast can be as long or as short as you/God decide – a day, three days, seven days, twenty one days, forty days.